 Every time you rescue a sage, you get transported to a place similar to the Temple of Light from Ocarina of Time, and you receive words of encouragement from the rescued sage.
 Each time you exit through the portal, Link raises his sword and the sages cheer for him.
 Once you've rescued all of them, the Triforce of Courage appears and you're congratulated by each of the sages one by one as you climb the stairs to the Triforce piece.

-Most of the sages (namely, Gulley, Osfala, Seres, Oren, and Irene) have people in Hyrule who are worried about them (respectively: Gulley's parents; Sahasrahla; the Priest and Dampé; the friendly Zoras; and the Witch); after you rescue each one, you can tell these people that their loved one is safe, much to their relief and/or gratitude.
+Most of the sages (namely, Gulley, Osfala, Seres, Oren, Irene, and Rosso) have people in Hyrule who are worried about them (respectively: Gulley's parents; Sahasrahla; the Priest and Dampé; the friendly Zoras; the Witch; and the Craftsman); after you rescue each one, you can tell these people that their loved one is safe, much to their relief and/or gratitude.
 There's no in-game reward for doing so, but it feels good to put their minds at ease.

 Zelda stating that she isn't very different at all from Hilda.
 She really felt deep sympathy towards Hilda and her being driven to desperation to save her people.